Molth/NativeSockets/README.md

-This project is a pure C# sockets library with no binary dependencies.
+This project is a pure C# udp-sockets library with no binary dependencies.